- Education and Science»

 If you know someone who is excellent in a particular area – writing, math, history, art, music, or whatever, you may want to engage that person to be one of your child’s tutors.
 Your child will benefit far more than s/he would benefit by attending public school where teachers are only required to know how to teach.
 They are not required to know any particular subject well, but only how to teach it.

-It is my own opinion that anyone who does not know the subject they are teaching well cannot teach it as well as someone who does know that subject, no matter how well they follow the guidelines of “how to teach.”
+It is my own opinion that anyone who does not know the subject they are teaching well cannot teach it as well as someone who does know that subject.
+Simply following written instructions or guidelines on “how to teach,” may not be the ideal regardless of certification.
+Would you want to learn how to fly an airplane from someone who has never even been in an airplane, but has been taught “how to teach?”

 If you have any questions regarding home school, feel free to email those questions to me.
 I will answer them if I can, or point you in the direction where you can find the answers.